mushfiqRabbi/typescript-express-template/README.md

 ## Keeping Dependencies Updated

 This template uses semantic versioning (^) for dependencies, so you'll get compatible updates automatically.
-However, for major updates:
+The setup script automatically checks for outdated packages after installation.
+For manual checks:

 1. **Check for outdated packages**:
    ```bash